OriPekelman/diff_array_of_hashes_by_key/README.md

 # Diff Array Of Hashes By Key

-This is a simple diff of arrays of hashes.
+This is a simple ruby diff of arrays of hashes.
 The hashes are assumed to have a unique key.
 It allows to see what hashes were created, what were modified and what were deleted from the array.

 What is this useful for ?  imagine you get a static daily export of data.
 But what you really want is a diff between yesterday and today, so you can emit change events..?